-We can at least take time off for Mother’s.
-I sure plan to do so.
+Well, we can at least take time off for Mother’s Day.
+I plan to do so!
 Other years, I’ve continued to carry on with most of the things I need to do in a day.
 This past year I’ve learned to treat myself better.
-Some self-care.
 Whether that means spending a little money on myself, or spending a little time with myself.
 It also includes being aware when I jump in to fix or take care of something, or checking in when I’m feeling unnecessary guilt.
-I’m not entirely zen with, but I’ve definitely grown.

 For those that enjoy a sweeter breakfast, I’m sharing my Cinnamon French Toast recipe from Plant-Powered Families.
 If you prefer a savory breakfast, you’ll enjoy this Potato Shallot Frittata from Let Them Eat Vegan.